H2-Mapping: Real-time Dense Mapping Using Hierarchical Hybrid Representation: Experiment

 \subsection{Real-World SLAM Demonstration}

 We demonstrate our mapping method with a tracking module, which completes a SLAM system on a handheld device and quadrotors.
 Specifically, we employ the Realsense L515 as the vision sensor to provide RGB-D images, and a modified VINS-Mono\cite{qin2018vins} incorporating depth constraints as the tracking module to estimate the pose.
 The handheld device is powered by AGX Orin, and the quadrotor is equipped with Orin NX.
 All the programs are running onboard.
 Fig. \ref{fig:real_world_exp} illustrates the results of our real-world experiments.
+The extracted mesh showcases high-quality reconstruction in both geometry and appearance.
 We use the handheld device to reconstruct an apartment (Mesh surface: $\approx127m^2$) and use the quadrotors for mapping a part of the fight arena (Mesh surface: $\approx58m^2$).
 The final mesh is extracted by marching cube\cite{lorensen1987marching} and all optimization was performed within the mapping procedure without any post-processing or additional training time.
 To the best of our knowledge, our method is the first to achieve high-quality NeRF-based mapping in real-time on edge computers.
-More details can be found in the attached video.
+The specific runtime is evaluated in Sec.\ref{runtime} and more details can be found in the attached video\footnote{https://youtu.be/oR9MlfL86Vw?si=YbemRqVFVLnaZGUi}.